CM10313-Group-1/Research/Articles/recommendations.md

 - Make recording data as simple as possible - (i.e. measure number of navigations to meaningful entry).
 - Allow users to set more than one goal (per data category?)
 - If rewards are necessary make their acquisition surprising.
+- Consider conceptual designs which shift the focus of behaviour change to a joint human-system effort
+- Acknowledge user of system's capabilities
+- Provide insight into the autonomous behaviour of the system
+- Decide on the kind of relationship (cooperative, augmented, ambient) the system will have with the user and how/will this vary over the course of use
+- Gather feedback for the use of system and system interjections (such as reminders)
+- Explore forms of real-time system-provided feedback to decrease the need for sophisticated post hoc data analysis by the user
+- Do not just present data readings, provide understanding
+- Present different data together so that user can made correlations better
+- Include recommendations for improvement having considered personal information such age, gender, sleep disorders
+- Recommendations should be a combination of numerical data and text instructions